 France has rebounded nicely and remains strong, despite the terrorist atrocities of 2015.
-Brazil saw a big boost due to the Summer Olympics, held August 5-21 last year.
+Brazil saw a big boost due to the Summer Olympics, held a few years ago.
 Mexico and Jamaica, more typical winter travel destinations, are benefiting from new inexpensive direct flights from the United States as well as reasonable hotel rates.

 Overall, European countries offering great value to travellers are seeing spikes.
 So if you own a Father-Ted-esque B&B, perhaps it is time to burn it all down and build a luxury 5-star hotel in its place.
 Don’t forget the pet falcons, darling!